SameetAsadullah/Snake-Game/README.md

       <img src = "https://github.com/SameetAsadullah/Snake-Game/blob/main/extras/menu-ss.png" alt = "" width="900px"/>
     </div>

 4) You can press `Enter` to select any option from the menu.
 To come back from the highscore menu, you will have to press `Left Arrow Key`.
-You can use the `Arrow Keys` to move the snake:
+You can use `Arrow Keys` to move the snake:
     <div align="center">
       <img src = "https://github.com/SameetAsadullah/Snake-Game/blob/main/extras/gameplay-ss.png" alt = "" width="900px"/>
     </div>